 Location of Azadi Tower

 The tower is in the center of the same name square, in the western part of the city.
 It is between Meydan-e Azadi and Ostad Moein metro stations.
 Mehrabad International Airport and Western Bus Terminal are also located within walking distance from the square.
 That’s why Azadi Tower is also referred to as “Tehran gate”.
 From here you can take a BRT bus or metro to the city center to continue your tour.
 Places we offer you visiting include Golestan Palace, Grand Bazaar, Negarestan Garden and other popular touristic sites.

 Where to stay near Azadi Tower

 Azadi Square is located on the intersection of three highways and one of the main streets of the city, thus it is easy to visit from any part of the city.
-For luxury stay try 5-star Laleh Hotel or Espinas Persian Gulf Hotel, 4-star Olympic Hotel or Parsian Enghelab Hotel.
-For more budget stay we recommend 3-star Karoon Hotel or 2-star Golestan Hotel.
+For luxury, stay try 5-star Laleh Hotel or Espinas International Hotel at the Boulevard, Tehran [ex Espinas Persian Gulf Hotel (Khalij-e Fars)], 4-star Olympic Hotel or Parsian Enghelab Hotel.
+For a more budget stay we recommend 3-star Karoon Hotel or 2-star Golestan Hotel.

 Where to eat near Azadi Tower

 If you get hungry while visiting Azadi Tower, the best option is to take metro, bus or taxi to Teatr-e Shahr metro station and follow famous Vali Asr Street to the north.
 Here you can have a cup of coffee with a dessert in Lamiz Coffeeplace, pasta in Iran Italy restaurant, traditional persian food in Iran Tak or a sandwich in one of the numerous street food places.